-On average, listings lease in the $10's per square foot per year.
-The Carson submarket is seeing a decline in rates.
-In the last 3 months, the median rate fell $17 per sqft per year.
-That's a 49% decline in rent.
+The typical asking rate per listing is in the $20's per square foot per year.
+The Carson region is going through a a boost in rates.
+In the last 3 months, the median rate rose $10 per sqft per year.
+That's a 59% increase in rent.

-Compared to the rest of the Metropolitan Los Angeles market, the Carson region has less expensive rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Metropolitan Los Angeles market, the Carson submarket has less expensive rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 16 listings have been made available, which means listings are probably leasing quickly.
+In the last 90 days, 16 listings have been listed, which means leases are probably leasing quickly.
 You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 50% of the listings in the Carson are subleases, so you might be able to snag a great spot on a short term.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 6,600 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are approximately 2 floors.
-Most buildings in this area were built in 1981 and are Class B.
+Even though the median size is 6,030 sqft, there are still 0 office spaces below 2,000 sqft.
+Most buildings in this area are around 2 stories.
+Most buildings in this region were built in 1984 and are Class B.